-For nearly 30 years, The National Group’s partners have represented dozens of colleges and universities, large and small, from every part of the country.
+For more than 30 years, The National Group’s partners have represented dozens of colleges and universities, large and small, from every part of the country.
 Whether representing community colleges, liberal arts colleges, land grant or other major research universities

 , The National Group has been one of the most effective advocates in Washington for policy and funding decisions affecting higher learning; for individual institutions or for higher education as a whole.